-15. (?)
-Historic Structures and Objects
+15. (?)Historic Structures and Objects

-The project area is located in the Argonne Main Campus Historic District and therefore consultation is required with the Illinois Historic Preservation Agency.
-The process will be completed before construction begins.
-We have consulted with the Illinois Historic Preservation Agency on the long term plans that the Laboratory has for the 200 area.
-The extension of the campus quadrangle south by future projects will affect the Main Campus Historical District.
+The main project area is located adjacent to the Argonne Main Campus Historical District with a parking area being put in place east of 94th in the historic district and therefore will not directly affect any historic structures or objects.
+The Illinois Historic Preservation Agency reviewed and approved the project's visual effects on the district (see attached letter).
+They concurred that our proposal to photograph the 200 Historic District using large frame format will properly record the area.
+The Illinois Historic Preservation Agency should be notified of the long term plans that the Laboratory has for the area.
+The extension of the campus quadrangle south by future projects will impact the Main Campus Historical District.

-16. (?)Disturbance of Pre-existing Contamination

-17. (?)Energy Efficiency, Resource Conserving, and Sustainable Design Features Argonne will seek LEEDs Gold certification for the facility.
-The la madem energy services exertence components next and materials will
+- 16. (?)Disturbance of Pre-existing Contamination - 17. (?)Energy Efficiency, Resource Conserving, and Sustainable Design Features

 Argonne will seek LEEDs Gold certification for the facility.
 The latest modern energy saving systems, components, part, and materials will be used to attain that level.
 In addition, the planned process of constructing the facility to combine related departments now scattered about the Laboratory will eliminate driving between facilities.
-The new MDL facility is expected to reduce energy use from the existing legacy facilities that it is replacing and the legacy facilities will be demolished once the MDL Facility is completed.
+The new ESB facility is expected to reduce energy use from the existing Building 212 that it is replacing and it will be demolished once the ESB Facility is completed.
 Many sustainable design features may be used such as energy efficient lights and windows, and porous asphalt.